Olly the Little White Van

 Olly the Little White Van is a British children's CGI television series from the United Kingdom, created by Henry Becket.
 Original episodes have aired on CITV, Channel 5 and Cartoonito.

-The series has 5-minute long episodes and 11-minute long episodes, and is syndicated in multiple countries, including Turkey, Russia.
-Sweden, The Netherlands, Japan, South Korea and the UAE.
+The series has 5-minute long episodes and 11-minute long episodes, and is syndicated in multiple countries, including Turkey, Russia, Sweden, The Netherlands, Japan, South Korea and the UAE.

+Synopsis

+Featuring the adventures of a little white van called Olly and his driver Stan.
+He doesn't always get it right, but he always tries his best.